 The total cost of hearing aids can vary depending on the features of the device and services provided by your hearing healthcare professional.
-On average, the price of one hearing aid ranges between $1,000-$4,000.
+On average, the price of one hearing aid can range from less than $1,000 to $4,000.
 The technology accounts for about one third of the total cost while the remaining sum may include the initial consultation and evaluation, fitting and molding, testing appointment with hearing aid, adjustments and check-ups.

 Here are some resources to assist you in the purchase of your new hearing aid(s):

 Check with your private insurance to see if hearing health coverage is offered.
 Although most private insurers do not cover the full cost of hearing aids, some may cover hearing tests and evaluations.
 Call your insurer to discuss your available options.

 Original Medicare and most Medicare Supplement Plans do not cover hearing exams, fittings, or hearing aid technology.
 Medicare Part B may cover most or all costs of a hearing exam if ordered by a doctor.
 Medicare Advantage often covers hearing exams and expenses for hearing aids.
 To ask questions about Medicare, call 1-800-MEDICARE (1-800-633-4227).

 Medicaid coverage is determined by Federal and State governments, so your location will effect what benefits you are able to receive if you live below the poverty line.
 To locate your state agency and ask about what services they provide, please visit Medicaid.gov.